Scheduling backups with GitLab CI/CD

 A few notes:

-• I am using pyenv to manage virtual environments.
-You may have a different solution and need to tweak the script accordingly.
+to manage virtual environments.
+You may have a different solution and need to tweak the script accordingly. set -e

-• The retention values are in number of days.
-This is because I use find with mtime to locate the old files, rather than going off the timestamp in the filename.
+to locate the old files, rather than going off the timestamp in the filename. - I’m using

 A note on env vars and .bashrc